Aktualisiert: 25. Apr.

 Below is one stone that was big, but still of the right size to fit through the jar's opening.
 It sits on top of a small batch of Sauerkraut that was made for one of our Fermentation Workshops.

 When we make a batch of fermented vegetables, we always put a portion of that into glass jars.
 Those glass jars are our showcase pieces and they end up either on our show window, or on our special shelf inside our "dining room".

 On the pic below you can see a part of our Superkraut that went into those 5 L glass jars.

 Inside the first jar, you can see two out of three stones that went inside of each of those jars.

 In the following picture, you can see our Three Cabbage Sauerkraut, just before we close the lids.
 Each one of those jars has at least one stone inside.

 So, why did we write this blog entry?

 But there's a caution here.
 When you decide to use stones like that, make sure that you are 100% sure that you have granite or quartz stones.
-If you use some other ones, you can ruin your ferment, as the stone can react with the acids from fermentation & it can slowly start to dissolve inside your jar.
+If you use some other ones, you can ruin your ferment, as the stone can react with the acids from fermentation and it can slowly start to dissolve inside your jar.

 Another caution: make sure that you properly disinfect your stones before using.

-You can pick those stones in our Kombucha Café, or online through our store.
+You can pick those stones in our Kombucha Café, or through our online store.